 Are you interested in this breathtaking activity in the skies on the Paraplane?
 It’s right here for you!

-Maybe flying in the sky is not a good choice for some of you.
-So here are other adventure activities which can be family-friendly and safe trip.
+Flying in the sky might not be everyone’s cup of tea.
+So here are other adventure activities which are more family-friendly.
 While there are many places in Thailand where you can try Ziplining, Chiang Mai is the best place to experience the ultimate ziplining.

 Here are some of the most popular zipline operators that you can try: